-At the Company, we conduct our activities in a manner that respects human rights as set out in the United Nations Declaration of Human Rights.
+At McDonald's, we conduct our activities in a manner that respects human rights as set out in the United Nations Declaration of Human Rights.
+Our commitment to respect human rights is defined in our Human Rights Policy, which applies to McDonald's Corporation and our wholly-owned subsidiaries worldwide.